LLNL/magpie/doc/README.hadoop.md

    When HDFS (regardless if it is HDFS over Lustre or otherwise) is being brought up, the HDFS namenode must communicate with all datanodes to discover what blocks of data are available.
-This process can take awhile if you have a very large amount of data in HDFS.
+This process can take a while if you have a very large amount of data in HDFS.

    In rarer circumstances, it can be due to a bug/error in which the HDFS namenode has not come up at all (i.e. the HDFS namenode isn't running) or a large number of datanodes have not come up due to errors.
 Check the appropriate log files to debug further.

 Hadoop Advanced Usage
 ---------------------

 1) If your cluster has a local SSD or NVRAM on each node, set a path to it via the HADOOP_LOCALSTORE environment variable in your submission scripts.
-It will allow Hadoop to store intermediate shuffle data to it.
+It will allow Hadoop to store intermediate shuffle data.
 It should significantly improve performance.

 2) Magpie configures the default number of reducers in a Hadoop job to the number of compute nodes in your allocation.
 This is significantly superior to the Hadoop default of 1, however, it may not be optimal for many jobs.
-Users should play around with the number of reducers in their mapreduce jobs to improve performance.
+Users should play around with the number of reducers in their MapReduce jobs to improve performance.
    The default can be tweaked in the submission scripts via the HADOOP_DEFAULT_REDUCE_TASKS environment variable.

 3) Similarly Magpie configures the default number of map tasks in a Hadoop job depending on the number of compute nodes in your allocation and the number of cores on nodes.
 However, this may not be optimal in many situations, such as nodes that have a low memory to cpu ratio.
-Users should play around with the number of map tasks in their mapreduce jobs to improve performance.
+Users should play around with the number of map tasks in their MapReduce jobs to improve performance.
 The default can be tweaked in the submission scripts via the HADOOP_DEFAULT_MAP_TASKS environment variable.

 4) Magpie configures a relatively conservative amount of memory for Hadoop, currently 80% of system memory.
 While there should always be a buffer to allow the operating system, system daemons, and Hadoop daemons to operate, the 80% value may be on the conservative side and users wishing to push it higher to 90% or 95% of system